 The French military is already using VR to train their pilots, according to a 2007 study.

 Cabin crew training

-The advantages of VR training also extends to the cabin crew, which needs to be prepared for all kinds of special situations like emergency landings, passengers in need of medical assistance, and even terrorist hijacking.
+The advantages of VR training also extend to the cabin crew, which needs to be prepared for all kinds of special situations like emergency landings, passengers in need of medical assistance, and even terrorist hijacking.
 For instance, a company called Future Visual designed software that allows trainees equipped with a VR headset to inspect airplane models.
-Everything is exactly as in a real airplane, allowing trainees to learn first hand how emergency doors and other important features of each aircraft work without having to keep an aircraft grounded for training and having to use a lifesize model.
+Everything is exactly as in a real airplane, allowing trainees to learn firsthand how emergency doors and other important features of each aircraft work without having to keep an aircraft grounded for training and having to use a lifesize model.
 Again, there’s a lot of potential for saving costs.

 Modeling in 3D has been a ubiquitous tool in many engineering disciplines for decades.
 Pratt & Whitney, an engineering company, has designed virtual reality tools that allow aviation mechanics and engineers to peer inside a jet engine, for instance.
-There’s even an “exploded view” feature that allows engineers to examine the jet engine’s individual parts.
+There’s even an “exploded view” feature that allows engineers to examine the jet engine’s parts.

 Over the next three to five years, as graphics cards to operate VR become cheaper, higher-end cards will be able to drive very large models of millions of polygons with complex lighting and shading.
 This is when VR engineering will truly become exciting.

-There’s also many other unexplored areas of aviation where VR might make an impact.
+There are also many other unexplored areas of aviation where VR might make an impact.
 This kind of technology is still in its infancy, so one can only guess what kind of developments and exciting new features will be enabled when VR and aviation fully cross paths.
 So far, they’re only starting to know each other.